jsdelivr/globalping-chat-bots/packages/slack/README.md

 ### Production

 You will need additional secret tokens when deploying to production for proper OAuth setup.
+You do not need `SLACK_BOT_TOKEN`.
 You will need the following env variables:

 ```
-SLACK_BOT_TOKEN=
 SLACK_SIGNING_SECRET=
 SLACK_CLIENT_ID=
 SLACK_CLIENT_SECRET=